Oxted line: 1870s and 1880s

 The final part of the Oxted line to be constructed was the Hurst Green Junction–Eridge section.
-It was proposed by the Oxted and Groombridge Railway (O&GR) company and was authorised by the Oxted and Groombridge Railway Act 1881.
-Three years later, under the London, Brighton and South Coast Railway (Various Powers) Act 1884, the LB&SCR was authorised to acquire the O&GR.
+It was proposed by the Oxted and Groombridge Railway (O&GR) company and was authorised by the Oxted and Groombridge Railway Act 1881 (44 & 45 Vict. c. clxxxix).
+Three years later, under the London, Brighton and South Coast Railway (Various Powers) Act 1884 (47 & 48 Vict. c. xcvii), the LB&SCR was authorised to acquire the O&GR.
 Points were laid at Hurst Green Junction on 14 November 1887 and the new line opened on 2 January the following year.
 As part of the works, a single track link, known as the Withyham Spur, was constructed to allow trains from Oxted to access Uckfield without a reversal at Groombridge.
 The link was primarily used for light locomotive and empty stock moves, and was not regularly used by passenger services until the First World War.